andrasna/carosans/README.md

 ```
 ### CSS

-Carosans has a minimum layer of CSS, to make the carousel work, therefore you have to include `carosans.css` into your project.
+Carosans has a minimum layer of CSS, to make the carousel work, therefore you have to include `carousel.css` into your project.

 This basic CSS layer defines some `custom properties` that you can use.